Charl3456/PheNorm_public/README.md

 - **`results_narm`** / **`results_epsilon`** — long-format data frame with one row per (replication × data type × scenario × algorithm × train/test set)
 - **`summary_stats_narm`** / **`summary_stats_epsilon`** — grouped summary with mean and SD of all metrics across replications

 ---

-## Key Findings (Summary)

-- No single method dominated across all scenarios.
-- Under **simplified data**, PheNorm and MAP achieved near-perfect AUC; sureLDA was unstable and prone to overfitting.
-- Under **complex data with rare outcomes and informative labels** — the most practically relevant setting — sureLDA-v3 (sureLDA with PheNorm-v2 priors) achieved the highest AUC (0.95) and F1 (0.64); PheNorm-v2 had the best probability calibration (MSE = 0.14).
-- Performance varied by up to 0.28 AUC points depending on tuning parameter choices, underscoring the importance of evaluating multiple configurations rather than relying on defaults.
-- Algorithm-guided probability sampling for chart review selected encounters with higher rates of anaphylaxis-related NLP mentions and emergency treatments compared to simple random sampling.

----